pkettle/mynewt-dw1000-apps/apps/time_tag/README.md

 The user should add a time_postprocess function which calculates the transmission timestamp using its slot_id , slot_length and total slots available.

-In the examples provided, time_tag will listen to the CCP packets & on reception of the CCP packets will callout the time_postprocess and the postprocess calculates the transmission timestamp & starts a delayed range request
-& the time_node will be in always listening mode waiting for the range requests from different tags
+In the examples provided, the clock_master will send out the CCP packets.The time_tag app will listen to the CCP packets & on reception of the CCP packets will callout the time_postprocess and the postprocess calculates the transmission timestamp & starts a delayed range request.
+The time_node app will always be in listening mode waiting for the range requests from different tags.

 1. Build the time_node & time_tag examples app